Justin Edgar: Film and disability

+Visual Arts

 In 2020 Edgar created his first visual arts exhibition about a fictional disabled armed resistance movement, Reasonable Adjustment, funded by the Arts Council of England.
 This collection of made-up artefacts, documentaries, photographs and press cuttings included a television camera which exhibition promotional materials claim had been shot by activists during a raid on BBC Pebble Mill television studios.
 The exhibition opened at The Art House contemporary art gallery in Wakefield in January 2020 and was due to tour to The Attenborough Arts Centre in Leicester and the Southbank Centre in London, but was postponed due to the COVID-19 pandemic.
 Some of the photographs of Reasonable Adjustment graffiti were taken by Edgar as an art student in the 1990s.

+In 2022, Edgar made the visual arts experimental film We Are Invisible We Are Visible, for Tate Galleries, which involved him filming at 22 galleries across the UK on the same day - 2 July 2022, which marked the 102nd anniversary of the 1st International Dada Exhibition.
+This film launched at Tate St Ives on Friday 23 September 2022.